 Short Roots

 The last thing these people expected, however, is to have their beliefs tested and tried in the fire of life's experiences.
-The shallow nature of their beliefs becomes evident when trials and troubles come their way.
+The shallow nature of their beliefs becomes clear, however, when trials and troubles come their way.
 Their faith, which was based far more on feelings than conviction, is quickly jettisoned.

 Diversion Tactic

-The third set of seeds in the parable of the sower falls on reasonably good ground.
+The third set of seeds in the parable of the Sower falls on reasonably good ground.
 Unlike the second set of seeds, however, which did not bear fruit due to trials, this group fails due to temptation.

 The people who hear the gospel in this set respond positively to it and begin to grow and develop.
 Growing alongside them, however, are the demands of this world and its deceptive message to live your best life NOW.
-The cares of this life begin to compete more and more for their time and energy.
+The cares of this life begin to compete more for their time and energy.

 The temptations to pursue worldly fame and fortune, and the opportunities to fulfill their lusts, soon prove to be more than they can withstand.
 Knowing they cannot serve both God and mammon (Matthew 6:24), they choose to pursue the temporary pleasures of this life instead of suffering loss to gain the "hidden treasure" of God's truth (Matthew 13:44).